The Berlin Airlift

 Listen to the Candy Bomber tell you about it!

 Founded in 1988, the Foundation has obtained and restored to flying condition, a Douglas C-54E transport aircraft, which helped support the C-54's which carried out this great mission.
 Named "SPIRIT OF FREEDOM", the aircraft is painted to represent the 48th Troop Carrier Squadron, one of the many groups which carried out the event.
 Inside, the "SPIRIT", is a genuine museum dedicated to the Berlin Airlift, filled with artifacts, displays, and information explaining this all important event in recent history.

 In 1996, the Foundation has also taken on an even BIGGER challenge: The Boeing C-97.
-This large 4-engined aircraft is one of only 2 left flying in the world today.
+This large 4-engined aircraft is the only C-97 flying in the world today.
 The Foundation purchased this aircraft in 1996, and is planning to create a flying exhibit dedicated to the Berlin Airlift and the Cold War.
 This aircraft has been a long term project due to its complexities, owing much of that to its 28 cylinder Pratt & Whitney R-4360 engines.
-We expect it to be airworthy sometime in 2015.
+We expect it to be airborne sometime in 2017.

 C-54 at 2016 Berlin Airlift Veterans Association Reunion in Great Falls Montana